Can Robinhood Markets Inc. (HOOD) Remain Competitive?

 HOOD’s Market Performance

-HOOD stocks went down by -12.23% for the week, with a monthly drop of -6.51% and a quarterly performance of 1.66%, while its annual performance rate touched -69.90%.
-The volatility ratio for the week stands at 6.87% while the volatility levels for the past 30 days are set at 8.62% for Robinhood Markets Inc. The simple moving average for the period of the last 20 days is -13.68% for HOOD stocks with a simple moving average of -11.86% for the last 200 days.
+HOOD stocks went up by 1.50% for the week, with a monthly drop of -12.65% and a quarterly performance of -3.57%, while its annual performance rate touched -65.79%.
+The volatility ratio for the week stands at 5.32% while the volatility levels for the past 30 days are set at 8.45% for Robinhood Markets Inc. The simple moving average for the period of the last 20 days is -9.43% for HOOD stocks with a simple moving average of -8.57% for the last 200 days.

 Analysts’ Opinion of HOOD